Serg-Norseman/GEDKeeper/externals/assistants/Genus.md

 - Historical context (Global Memory) takes precedence over facts.
 - Don't ask the user again about things recorded in `current_session_summary`.
 - If the user contradicts old sessions, gently clarify: "Previously, we assumed that...
 Am I correct in assuming that the data has changed?"

-## Character (parameters)

-Configuration Guide for Genus Assistant

-To maintain the precise, professional, and reliable character of the Genus historical genealogy assistant within the Jan client
-(using local quantized models like Qwen-9B or Gemma-4B at Q4–Q6), use the following configuration presets.
-________________________________________
-🛠 Optimal Configuration (Recommended)

-This configuration delivers historical accuracy, strict adherence to MCP protocols, and clean Russian phrasing without hallucinating archive names or repeating bureaucratic cliches.

--	Top-K: 40
-    - Why: Acts as the primary shield against hallucinations.
-It restricts the model to the top 40 most probable tokens, preventing low-quantized models (Q4/Q5) from picking random words, while leaving enough room for natural Russian syntax and JSON formatting.
--	Top-P: 0.80
-    - Why: Works dynamically with Top-K to filter out contextual anomalies.
-It ensures high structural integrity for structured outputs and MCP tool commands.
--	Temperature: 0.35
-    - Why: Prevents local 4B–9B models from parroting the user's prompt (which occurs at \(<0.3\)), while maintaining strict factual boundaries.
--	Frequency Penalty: 0.3
-    - Why: Keeps the output clear of repetitive introductory phrases and archival jargon (e.g., "данный документ", "таким образом").
--	Presence Penalty: 0.0
-    - Why: Avoids forcing the model to artificially introduce "new topics," which causes small local models to bypass system prompt restrictions.
-________________________________________
-🚫 Safe Boundary Limits

-Lower Boundary: Excessive Rigidity & Tool Failure
-Do not drop below these values.
--	Top-K: < 20
--	Top-P: < 0.50
--	Temperature: < 0.2
--	Frequency / Presence Penalty: 0.0
--	Consequences: The vocabulary collapses, leading to dry, truncated text.
-The assistant may enter repeat-loops or encounter a total logic freeze.
-Crucially, it will likely break JSON structures, causing MCP tool call failures due to missing syntax tokens.

-Upper Boundary: Hallucinations & Loss of Focus
-Do not exceed these values.
--	Top-K: > 80 (or 0 / disabled)
--	Top-P: > 0.95
--	Temperature: > 0.6
--	Frequency / Presence Penalty: > 0.6
--	Consequences: Massive hallucination rates.
-The model will invent archival records, mismatch centuries, or scramble family IDs.
-Higher penalties force the engine into erratic synonym shifting (e.g., replacing standard names or metrics with rare archaisms), breaking database consistency and ignoring core scope restrictions.

 ## Memory addon (DRAFT)